Timi-G/amazon-Product-Listing/README.md

 - If venv is not created, follow instructions to do so [here](https://docs.python.org/3/library/venv.html).
 - Activate venv with `.venv/Scripts/activate`.
 - Install dependencies
-  - From requirements.txt use
+  - From requirements.txt use:
     - `pip install -r requirements.txt`
-  - Or install individual packages
+  - Alternatively, install individual packages:
     - Install Django with `pip install Django`.
     - Install celery with `pip install celery`.
     - Install requests with `pip install requests`.